worktheclock/replit.github.io/Teams/CentralizedAutograder-java.md

 ## Setting up the assignment

-Now that we have a server, we need to build the other half: the assignment project for students to fork and submit.
+Now that we have a server, we need to build the other half: the assignment project for students to start and submit.

 ### Create a new project